Block diagonally symmetric lozenge tilings: Statement of main results

 Now, we extend the notion of the off-diagonal symmetry to lozenge tilings of hexagons as follows.
-Let $\ell$ be the vertical symmetry axis of $H(n,n,n)$, the regular hexagon of sides length $n$.
-On $\ell$, there are $n$ non-overlapping unit hexagons that are bisected by $\ell$ as shown in Figure \ref{fig:offHex1}.
+Let $\ell$ be the vertical symmetry axis of $H(n,n,n)$, the regular hexagon of side length $n$.
+Note that $\ell$ can be covered by $n$ non-overlapping unit hexagons that are bisected by $\ell$ as shown in Figure \ref{fig:offHex1}.
 Each such unit hexagon is called a \textit{$1$-cell}.